 Create a register by 31 March each year

-The register must be a CSV or Microsoft Excel spreadsheet which includes the venue name and venue ID as well as the following column headings:
+The register includes the venue name and venue ID, and these column headings:

 - Ticket number